Opshops in Christchurch

 With the seasons changing, it's never been a better time to update your wardrobe but that doesn't mean you need to spend all your savings or harm the planet!

 Designer Wardrobe is a fashionistas dream shopping experience!
 Try the latest designer fashion trends without the price tag.
-Perhaps you have a mid-winter Christmas party coming up or want a head start on your outfits for BLOOM.
 Whatever the occasion, this is the place to look!

 Begin your designer hunt with a stroll around Hagley Park.
 Winter walks are an ideal way to enjoy Canterbury’s crisp frosty mornings.
 In Spring, the cherry blossoms in Hagley Park North are not to be missed (your Instagram followers will thank us later).
 In need of a refuel after your shop?
 Posh Porridge is the place to try something healthy with a twist!